kamilawarzecha/NebulaNotes/README.md

 python manage.py runserver
 - Start using the app:
     - create your account
-    - browse information about astronomical objects, galaxies, events
+    - browse information about astronomical objects, galaxies, celestial events
     - add your notes about astronomical observations

+Getting Started 🚀
+Once installed, you can:
+- **Register** to create your personal astronomy journal
+- **Explore** astronomical objects, galaxies, and celestial events
+- **Add observations** to track your discoveries

 Authors ✨
 - **Kamila** - Developer and creator of NebulaNotes 🌌